sevdimali/SimplePHPQuiz/README.md

 # SimplePHPQuiz
-Simple php using MySql and some CRUD functions which usefull for php beginners.
+Simple php using MySql and some CRUD operations which usefull for php beginners.